 To work with social enterprises to redefine their models, making them ready for future challenges, including engaging with strategic partners such as the public sector and commissioners.
-Photo: Ventures Team running an Impact on Track session with Basis Yorkshire

 OUR BOARD

 Anita Bhatia, Non-Executive Director, is the Investment Director at Guy's and St Thomas' Charity.
 Previously, Anita was at Barclays developing impact investment funds for the retail and institutional market.
 Anita chairs our risk and resources sub group.